MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-655-Temporary-Employment-Foreign-Workers-United-States/subpart-B-Labor-Certification-Process-Temporary-Agricultural-Employment-United-States-H2A-Workers/section-655.210.md

 (2) The employer must keep daily records indicating whether the site of the employee's work was on the range or off the range.
 If the employer prorates a worker's wage pursuant to paragraph (g)(2) of this section because of the worker's voluntary absence for personal reasons, it must also keep a record of the reason for the worker's absence.

-(g) *Rates of pay.* The employer must pay the worker at least the monthly AEWR, as specified in § 655.211, the agreed-upon collective bargaining wage, or the applicable minimum wage imposed by Federal or State law or judicial action, in effect at the time work is performed, whichever is highest, for every month of the job order period or portion thereof.
+(g) *Rates of pay.* (1) The employer must offer, advertise in its recruitment, and pay a wage that is at least the highest of the following rates in effect at the time work is performed, whichever is highest, for every month of the job order period or portion thereof:

+(i) The monthly AEWR, as specified in § 655.211;

+(ii) The agreed-upon collective bargaining wage;

+(iii) The applicable minimum wage imposed by Federal or State law or judicial action; or

+(iv) Any other wage rate the employer intends to pay.

-(1) The offered wage shall not be based on commissions, bonuses, or other incentives, unless the employer guarantees a wage that equals or exceeds the monthly AEWR, the agreed-upon collective bargaining wage, or the applicable minimum wage imposed by Federal or State law or judicial action, or any agreed-upon collective bargaining rate, whichever is highest, and must be paid to each worker free and clear without any unauthorized deductions.
+(2) The offered wage shall not be based on commissions, bonuses, or other incentives, unless the employer guarantees a wage that equals or exceeds the monthly AEWR, the agreed-upon collective bargaining wage, the applicable minimum wage imposed by Federal or State law or judicial action, any agreed-upon collective bargaining rate, or any other wage rate the employer intends to pay, whichever is highest, and must be paid to each worker free and clear without any unauthorized deductions.

-(2) The employer may prorate the wage for the initial and final pay periods of the job order period if its pay period does not match the beginning or ending dates of the job order.
+(3) The employer may prorate the wage for the initial and final pay periods of the job order period if its pay period does not match the beginning or ending dates of the job order.
 The employer also may prorate the wage if a worker is voluntarily unavailable to work for personal reasons.

+(4) If applicable, the employer must state in the job order:

+(i) That overtime hours may be available;

+(ii) The wage rate(s) to be paid for any such overtime hours;

+(iii) The circumstances under which the wage rate(s) for overtime hours will be paid, including, but not limited to, after how many hours in a day or workweek the overtime wage rate will be paid, and whether overtime wage rates will vary between-place(s) of employment; and

+(iv) Where the overtime pay is required by law, the applicable Federal, State, or local law requiring the overtime pay.

 (h) *Frequency of pay.* The employer must state in the job offer the frequency with which the worker will be paid, which must be at least twice monthly.
 Employers must pay wages when due.

+[87 FR 61791, Oct.
+12, 2022, as amended at 89 FR 34065, Apr.
+29, 2024]